deviceinsight/kafkactl/README.md

 kafkactl reset offset my-group --topic my-topic --newest
 # reset offset for a single partition to specific offset
 kafkactl reset offset my-group --topic my-topic --partition 5 --offset 100
-# reset offset to newest for all topics in the cluster
+# reset offset to newest for all topics in the group
 kafkactl reset offset my-group --all-topics --newest
-# reset offset to newest for all topics read from a text file.
-Newline separated, ignore empty line and trailing spaces
+# reset offset of for all partitions on multiple topics to oldest offset
-kafkactl reset offset my-group --topic-list-file <filename> --newest
+kafkactl reset offset my-group --topic my-topic-a --topic my-topic-b --oldest
 ```

 ### Delete consumer group offsets